garrandall/popular-music-data/tracks/hush-ll-cool-j-7-aurelius.md

 Whether its Mortans or Sizzla steak
 But everything will be okay
  if we do it my way
-Cuz i believe in romance
+Cuz I believe in romance
 Kissin while ya slow dance
 Me bouncin baby? no chance
 No matter the circumstance